Boris Johnson makes face coverings compulsory in England’s shops

 As is the case on public transport, children under 11 and those with certain disabilities will be exempt.

-The British Chambers of Commerce (BCC) said the UK government needed to issue detailed guidance on the new requirement “as soon as possible”.
+The British Chambers of Commerce (BCC) said the Government needed to issue detailed guidance on the new requirement “as soon as possible”.

 “Businesses need clarity on the approach to the wearing of face coverings that is consistent and supported by public health evidence,” said BCC co-executive director Claire Walker.